MxOrbulent/harderwaterexploration/README.md

 ---

 ### Mechanical/Balance changes and/or additions
 - Reduced the maxair of players by 150.
-Effectively cutting the amount of air meter in half from Minecrafts default. (---TODO---) (Make configureable)
+Effectively cutting the amount of air meter in half from Minecrafts default. (~~TODO~~) (Make configureable)
 - Reduced the speed of regaining air by 10% (TODO) (Make configureable)
 - Increased the speed at which you loose air by 15%.
 (TODO) (Make configureable)
 - Reduced the swim speed by 15% (TODO) (Make configureable)